nihilmediumest/gmhammer/README.md

 ## Version History

-- 4.4.2: Migration to Express server architecture
+- 4.4.2: Migration from offline to server architecture
-- Previous versions: Netlify functions-based architecture

 ## License

 This project is proprietary software.
 All rights reserved.